-Kenneth Anesbury First Year Grant UniSA staff member Dr Zac Anesbury established the Kenneth Anesbury First Year Grant in 2020 to honour his father who supported and encouraged his son to pursue further study and achieve his academic ambitions and better his life.
+Kenneth Anesbury First Year Grant UniSA staff member Dr. Zac Anesbury established the Kenneth Anesbury First Year Grant in 2020 to honour his father, who supported and encouraged his son to pursue further study and achieve his academic ambitions, and better his life.
 Zac is the Inaugural Gerald Goodhardt Postdoctoral Research Fellow, and Senior Marketing Scientist at UniSA's Ehrenberg-Bass Institute, a world-class research institute that delivers real scientific knowledge and dramatic discoveries to corporations all over the world, including Coca-Cola, Unilever, Procter & Gamble and Mars.
-The Kenneth Anesbury First Year Grant assists student from the northern suburbs of Adelaide to study an undergraduate degree at UniSA.
+The Kenneth Anesbury First Year Grant assists students from the northern suburbs of Adelaide to study an undergraduate degree at UniSA.
 The grant is available to students from designated northern suburb areas who are new to higher education and enrolled full-time in any UniSA undergraduate degree.
-To be eligible for the grant, applicants must have an ATAR of 7O or above and demonstrate that they lived in northern Adelaide for most of their high school attendance and currently reside in the northern suburbs of Adelaide.
-There are no restrictions on the use of funds; however, the grant is designed to assist recipients meet the costs associated with study including textbooks, travel costs, computing equipment and other out-of-pocket expenses.
+To be eligible for the grant, applicants must have an ATAR of 70 or above and demonstrate that they lived in northern Adelaide for most of their high school attendance and currently reside in the northern suburbs of Adelaide.
+There are no restrictions on the use of funds; however, the grant is designed to assist recipients meet the costs associated with study, including textbooks, travel costs, computing equipment and other out-of-pocket expenses.
 "I have zero doubt that education provides a path to benefiting not only one person but the many generations that will follow.
 The grant makes it easier for someone in need to pursue higher education, making their world, and our world, just that slight bit better."
-Dr Zac Anesbury MiskSA Student Support Grant The MiskSA Student Support Grant has been established by UniSA alumnus and staff member Milan Mili to support domestic and international students facing financial and other hardships while pursuing their dream of attaining a tertiary qualification.
-MiskSA is a locally owned and operated photo booth business with a point of difference based on delivering exceptional quality photos and extraordinary customer service.
-MiskSA's philanthropic initiatives reflect a genuine commitment to act as a responsible and engaged business within the community in which it operates.
-Milan knows the struggle of university life and how it can impact students especially those with busy schedules who have to work long hours to pay their University fees.
-He designed the support grant to provide students with financial assistance while studying to purchase the basics such as textbooks, uniforms, food, transportation, rent and many more things a university student requires.
-"My Lebanese grandfather used to tell me: 'Carrying rocks on your back is easier than carrying letters in your brain'.
-And that means physical work is easier than intellectual work.
-I've had to go through both when I was a student, but now I would like to help students to be able to focus on the latter."
-Milan Mili
+Dr Zac Anesbury